britishlibrary/peripleo/Configuration-Guide.md

 ]
 ```
 * Each dataset should be given a distinctive `name`.
-* The `attribution` will be shown in a collapsible bar at the bottom of the map.
+* The `attribution` (optional) will be shown in a collapsible bar at the bottom of the map.
 It can include HTML, but quotes need to be preceded by a backslash, as shown.

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Link Icons
+You can assign link icons to prettify external links in your dataset like this:

 ``` json
 "link_icons": [